MattDoesAThing/yuzu-wiki/FAQ.md

 This problem may be caused by a corrupt configuration file.
 Press Win+R, type `%appdata%\yuzu\config` and delete the `qt-config.ini` file.
 Your global settings will be lost after doing this, reconfigure accordingly.

 Alternatively, some screen recording applications use dubious methods to inject themselves into software, causing crashes.
-Some examples are Bandicam, Action and Screenrec.
+Some examples are Reshade, GShade, Bandicam, Action and Screenrec.
 Uninstall the software if you have it installed.
+For Reshade-GShade if you need to keep it installed at the very least turn off its ability to touch Vulkan globally on windows to allow Yuzu&Vulkan to work again.

 We recommend using OBS Studio, Radeon ReLive, Nvidia ShadowPlay or Microsoft XBox Game Bar.